tymyrddin/purple/source/docs/ai-security/input.md

 The core shift is not that AI adds more software to the stack.
 It is that the interpretation layer itself becomes influenceable by the content it is meant to evaluate.

+Concretely, an incoming event with no classification leaves this layer with a label attached: abuse, benign, high-priority, or uncertain, alongside a confidence score.
+That label and score pass to the context layer as the first concrete handover in the pipeline.
+The attacker who shapes the input here shapes every downstream stage that relies on it.

 ## What exploitation looks like in practice

 *Abusive content embedded inside apparently legitimate support requests*: A user submitting a harassment campaign wraps